the practical kitchen

 How to Make Brioche Bread Dough

-The butter is added after the dough has been mixed and kneaded once because it's a fat; If you include it from the start, it will coat the flour and other ingredients and make it harder for them to absorb the milk and eggs.
+The butter is added after the dough has already been mixed and kneaded once because if you include it from the start, it will coat the flour and other ingredients and make it harder for them to absorb the milk and eggs.

 After mixing, before kneading.